jonschull/GlowLyte/README.md

 This  demo is a force-directed graph layout routine written in python-compatible glowscript (based on [this])(http://patrickfuller.github.io/jgraph/examples/ipython.html).

-Because it is written in ptyon-compatible Glowsdript the two pure python files can be run with the Python compiler or via GlowScript in the browser.
+Because it is written in python-compatible Glowsdript the two pure python files can be run with the Python compiler or via GlowScript in the browser.

 This source is in the PPGSO branch of http://github.com/jonschull/lyte